Keeping Your Aid Award

 Federal regulations require us to monitor the academic progress of students as they make their way toward earning their degrees.

 Students who fail to make Satisfactory Academic Progress (SAP) could lose their federal, state and institutional financial aid.
-Iona College reviews the academic progress of students after the spring semester for programs of study lasting longer than one calendar year.
+Iona University reviews the academic progress of students after the spring semester for programs of study lasting longer than one calendar year.
 A program of one year or less will be reviewed after each payment period.

 You'll find the details of our policy on our Satisfactory Academic Progress (SAP) page, but here's an overview of how to remain eligible for aid.